FarronF/limerick-council-meetings/meetings/2024/03/20-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Meeting of the Metropolitan District of Limerick - 19th February 2024.md

 expansion of Castleconnell playground in 2024.
 It is not clear the level of funding that can

 be provided from the 2024 contributions.
-It may be the case that the project will be funded--- 12
+It may be the case that the project will be funded
+---
+12

 over a period of one or two years.
 The Council can consider this further once the projects